Internet censorship in Russia

 In Russia, internet censorship is enforced on the basis of several laws and through several mechanisms.
-Since 2008, Russia maintains a centralized internet blacklist (known as the "single register") maintained by the Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor).
+Since 2008, Russia has maintained a centralized internet blacklist (known as the "single register") administered by the Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor).

 The list is used for the censorship of individual URLs, domain names, and IP addresses.
-It was originally introduced to block sites that contain materials advocating drug abuse and drug production, descriptions of suicide methods, and containing child pornography.
-It was subsequently amended to allow the blocking of materials that are classified as extremist by including them to the Federal List of Extremist Materials.
+It was originally introduced to block sites that contain materials advocating drug abuse and drug production, descriptions of suicide methods, and child pornography.
+It was subsequently amended to allow the blocking of materials that are classified as extremist by including them in the Federal List of Extremist Materials.
 According to Freedom House, these regulations have been frequently abused to block criticism of the federal government or local administrations.

-A law prohibiting "abuse of mass media freedom" implements a process for the shutting down of online media outlets.
-In March 2019, the bill which introduced fines for those who are deemed (by the government) to be spreading "fake news" and show "blatant disrespect" toward the state authorities was signed into law.
-(Note: Individuals may face fines as much as $23,000 and (or) up to 15 days in jails.)
+A law prohibiting "abuse of mass media freedom" implements a process for shutting down online media outlets.
+In March 2019, the bill, which introduced fines for those deemed by the government to be spreading "fake news" and showing "blatant disrespect" toward the state authorities, was signed into law.
+(Note: Individuals may face fines as much as $23,000 and/or up to 15 days' imprisonment.)

 In June 2020, the European Court of Human Rights ruled against Russia in a case involving the blocking of websites critical of the government (including that of Garry Kasparov), as the plaintiffs' freedom of speech had been violated.

 Following Russia's 2022 invasion of Ukraine, a rapid tightening of media controls ensued.
 Western media was blocked, and state-level internet filtering was implemented.
-Businesses advertising on VPN banned, foreign platforms faced heavy fines, local users shifted to domestic services, mirroring China's Great Firewall ecosystem.
-This developing "IT curtain" is viewed as a new Iron Curtain, aiming to suppress anti-government information and consolidate state control over public.
+Businesses advertising VPN services were banned, and foreign platforms faced heavy fines and blockages; this caused local users to shift to domestic services, mirroring China's Great Firewall ecosystem.
+This developing "IT curtain" is viewed as a new Iron Curtain, aiming to suppress anti-government information and consolidate state control over the public.
+By 2026, internet censorship had escalated to the point of widespread mobile Internet outages, VPN restrictions, and the blocking and throttling of Telegram and WhatsApp in favor of the state-controlled Max.
+Russia has been described as shifting towards a localized state-controlled whitelist internet model.